ietf-wg-cellar/matroska-specification/notes.md

 Medium Linking creates relationships between `Segments` using Ordered Chapters and the `ChapterSegmentUID Element`.
 A `Segment Edition` with Ordered Chapters MAY contain `Chapter Elements` that reference timestamp ranges from other `Segments`.
 The `Segment` referenced by the Ordered Chapter via the `ChapterSegmentUID Element` SHOULD be played as part of a Linked Segment.
 The timestamps of Segment content referenced by Ordered Chapters MUST be adjusted according to the cumulative duration of the the previous Ordered Chapters.

 As an example a file named `intro.mkv` could have a `SegmentUID` of `0xb16a58609fc7e60653a60c984fc11ead`.
 Another file called `program.mkv` could use a Chapter Edition that contains two Ordered Chapters.
 The first chapter references the `Segment` of `intro.mkv` with the use of a `ChapterSegmentUID`, `ChapterSegmentEditionUID`, `ChapterTimeStart` and optionally a `ChapterTimeEnd` element.
 The second chapter references content within the `Segment` of `program.mkv`.
-A player SHOULD recognize the `Linked Segment` created by the use of `ChapterSegmentUID` in an enabled `Edition` and present the reference content of the two `Segments` together.
+A `Matroska Player` SHOULD recognize the `Linked Segment` created by the use of `ChapterSegmentUID` in an enabled `Edition` and present the reference content of the two `Segments` together.

 ## Soft Linking

 Soft Linking is used by codec chapters.
 They can reference another `Segment` and jump to that `Segment`.
 The way the `Segments` are described are internal to the chapter codec and unknown to the Matroska level.
 But there are `Elements` within the `Info Element` (such as `ChapterTranslate`) that can translate a value representing a `Segment` in the chapter codec and to the current `SegmentUID`.
-All `Segments` that could be used in a `Linked Segment` in this way SHOULD be marked as members of the same family via the `SegmentFamily Element`, so that the player can quickly switch from one to the other.
+All `Segments` that could be used in a `Linked Segment` in this way SHOULD be marked as members of the same family via the `SegmentFamily Element`, so that the `Matroska Player` can quickly switch from one to the other.

 # Track Flags

 ## Default flag

-The "default track" flag is a hint for the playback application and SHOULD always be changeable by the user.
-If the user wants to see or hear a track of a certain kind (audio, video, subtitles) and hasn't chosen a specific track, the player SHOULD use the first track of that kind whose "default track" flag is set to "1".
+The "default track" flag is a hint for a `Matroska Player` and SHOULD always be changeable by the user.
+If the user wants to see or hear a track of a certain kind (audio, video, subtitles) and hasn't chosen a specific track, the `Matroska Player` SHOULD use the first track of that kind whose "default track" flag is set to "1".
 If no such track is found then the first track of this kind SHOULD be chosen.

 Only one track of a kind MAY have its "default track" flag set in a segment.
 If a track entry does not contain the "default track" flag element then its default value "1" is to be used.

 ## Forced flag

-The "forced" flag tells the playback application that it MUST display/play this track or another track of the same kind that also has its "forced" flag set.
-When there are multiple "forced" tracks, the player SHOULD determined based upon the language of the forced flag or use the default flag if no track matches the use languages.
+The "forced" flag tells the `Matroska Player` that it MUST display/play this track or another track of the same kind that also has its "forced" flag set.
+When there are multiple "forced" tracks, the `Matroska Player` SHOULD determine the track based upon the language of the forced flag or use the default flag if no track matches the use languages.
 Another track of the same kind without the "forced" flag may be use simultaneously with the "forced" track (like DVD subtitles for example).

 ## Track Operation